Gastrointestinal Cancer Services

 - Endomicroscopy to visualize cells in real time within the gastrointestinal tract and inside pancreatic cysts

-The GI oncologists at Orange County’s only university hospital also are actively involved in numerous ongoing clinical trials, providing their patients with access to leading-edge therapies.
+The GI oncologists at Orange County’s only academic medical center also are actively involved in numerous ongoing clinical trials, providing their patients with access to leading-edge therapies.

 View clinical trials ›